 Before changing your display resolution, color palette, or other Matrox PowerDesk settings, make sure correct software monitor settings are selected.
 If you have a Plug-and-Play (DDC) monitor, the correct settings are usually automatically selected.
-(All digital monitors supported by your Matrox product are Plug-and-Play.)
 The following explains how to make sure your monitor settings are okay.